chassing/linux-sysadmin-interview-questions/README.md

 * How do you create a new mysql user?
 * How do you create a new postgres user?
 * What is a virtual IP address?
 What is a cluster?
+* How print the strings of printable characters in files?
+* How look shared library dependencies?
+* What is Automake and Autoconf?
+* ./configure shows an error that libfoobar is missing on your system, how could you fix this, what could be wrong?

 ####[[⬆]](#toc) <a name='fun'>Fun Questions:</a>